Fanconi Anemia Cancer Screening Research Study

 Cancer screening will include:

-- Brush biopsy of persistent oral lesions for diagnostic cytology and DNA cytometry
+- Brush biopsy of persistent oral lesions for diagnostic purposes

 - Screening for esophageal, gynecological, anal cancers